Compliance Gate Platform

 Do the modules/product examples cover all applicable requirements for that category?

 No, we do not claim that the modules cover all requirements that may exist for a particular product category.
-For example, the EU electronics module covers requirements that we know exist and apply to electronic products in the European Union.
+For example, the EU electronics module covers regulations and directives in our database that are specifically relevant to electronic products in the European Union.

-But, there may still be other requirements that apply to electronics that are not covered by our database.
+But, there may still be other regulations and directives that apply to electronics that are not covered by our database.
 This is also why we state that the product examples provided on the website are examples of product categories and materials the platform covers to some extent.

 Do CRL entries contain all requirements of the covered regulation/directive?